channacy/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
 Challenges include reviewing DOM concepts relating to appending new created elements to HTML classes.
-New concepts that had to be reviewed and learned were destructing and the spread operator.
+New concepts had to be reviewed and those that had to be learned were destructing and the spread operator.
 ## License

     Copyright [2023] [Channacy Un]